Kalbajar District

-Kalbajar District (Kəlbəcər rayonu) is one of the 66 districts of Azerbaijan.
+Kalbajar District (Kəlbəcər rayonu) is one of the 67 districts of Azerbaijan.
 It is located in the west of the country and belongs to the East Zangezur Economic Region.
 The district borders the districts of Lachin, Khojaly, Agdam, Tartar, Goranboy, Goygol and Dashkasan districts of Azerbaijan, as well as the Gegharkunik and Vayots Dzor provinces of Armenia.
 Its capital and largest city is Kalbajar.
 As of 2020, the district had a nominal population of 94,100.

 History

 In Turkic Kalbajar means "Castle on the mouth of the river".
 The city of Kalbajar was renamed to Karvachar (Քարվաճառ) after its occupation in the First Nagorno-Karabakh war, which corresponds to the ancient district of Vaykunik, one of 12 cantons of Artsakh.
+Kalbacar was registered as "Kəlavəçər" or "Kellaveçer", was one of villages of Zar nahiye of Nakhchivan kaza in Nakhchivan sanjak of Revan Eyalet in 1590 during first Ottoman rule.
 It was also known as Upper-Khachen or Tsar (after its chief town) and was ruled by one of the branches of the House of Khachen, who held it until the Russian conquest of the Karabakh region in the early 19th century.
 In 1992, Azerbaijan abolished the Mardakert District of the Nagorno-Karabakh Autonomous Oblast, and its western part was included in the Kalbajar district.

 Armenian occupation

 As a result of the First Nagorno-Karabakh War, the area was occupied by Armenian forces on April 3, 1993.
-The district was declared a part of the self-proclaimed Republic of Artsakh, although it continued to be recognized by United Nations as a territory of the Republic of Azerbaijan.
+The district was declared a part of the self-proclaimed Republic of Artsakh, although it continued to be recognized by the United Nations as a territory of the Republic of Azerbaijan.
 The Azerbaijani population of Kalbajar were displaced and lived as internally displaced persons in other regions of Azerbaijan.
 The district was made into the Shahumyan Province, one of the eight regions of NKR.
 The region remained the least populated of the NKR regions with a total population of 2,800.
 The town of Kalbajar was home to 500 Armenian residents.